Steve Sinnott international solidarity award

 • recognise the international solidarity work of lay members on an ongoing basis;

-• acknowledge and celebrate existing good practice in international solidarity work at branch/district/school level;
+• acknowledge and celebrate existing good practice in international solidarity work at the branch/district/school level;

 • build on existing international solidarity work in branches, districts and schools;